Azure/Azure-AI-Content-Safety-Private-Preview/Private Preview II Bugbush.md

 #### Latency & Reliability

 We aim to keep our APIs fast enough to be used in real-time scenarios.
-Image and Text APIs will have different latencies.
+Images and text APIs will have different latencies, while the below latencies only occur when the client data center and server data center are located in the same region.

 | API         | Latency                                                      |
 | :---------- | :----------------------------------------------------------- |